 At six feet tall, Vy could take up a lot of space.
 People tended to forgive her.
-She was a natural redhead, with a sweet-looking beauty because she was in her early twenties.
-Most people correctly guessed that she was single and looking for a relationship.
+She was a natural redhead with a sweet, kind-hearted face.

 Vy got behind Thomas’s wheelchair and plowed towards the off-stage ramp.
 The reporters could overlook his determination to leave, but not hers.
 All they could do was try to keep up.